MHenderson/sudoku-modelling/article/rst/my_paper.rst

    The popular Sudoku puzzles which appear daily in newspapers the world over have, lately, attracted the attention of mathematicians and computer scientists.
 There are many, difficult, unsolved problems about Sudoku puzzles and their generalizations which make them especially interesting to mathematicians.
 Also, as is well-known, the generalization of the Sudoku puzzle to larger dimension is an NP-complete problem and therefore of substantial interest to computer scientists.

    In this article we discuss the modeling of Sudoku puzzles in a variety of different mathematical domains.
-We show how to use, already available, Python libraries and components to implement these models and how to use available solvers to find solutions to the models and translate those solutions back into Sudoku puzzle solutions.
-The models we discuss, which include translations to problems in the domains of constraint satisfaction, integer/linear programming, polynomial calculus and graph theory, are available in an open-source Python library ``sudoku.py`` developed by the authors.
+We show how to use existing third-party Python libraries to implement these models.
+These implementations, which include translations to problems in the domains of constraint satisfaction, integer/linear programming, polynomial calculus and graph theory, are available in an open-source Python library ``sudoku.py`` developed by the authors.

 Introduction
 ------------